No Doubt (No Doubt album)

 No Doubt is the debut studio album by American rock band No Doubt, released on March 17, 1992, by Interscope Records.
 It was originally recorded as an independent release, but was re-recorded after the band signed with Interscope.
 It was produced by Dito Godwin and recorded in Los Angeles.

-The album was released during a period in which the United States was mainly focused on grunge music, an angst-ridden genre that almost completely contrasted with No Doubt's upbeat, commercial sound.
-Despite strong tours, the album failed to perform as well as the record company expected it to, selling only 30,000 copies, and received mixed reviews.
-The record company refused to fund the release of a single from it, so No Doubt released its only single "Trapped in a Box" independently.
-Since the band signed out of Interscope, the band independently produced and released a follow-up to No Doubt titled The Beacon Street Collection in 1995, which had a better commercial performance, selling 100,000 copies, leading Interscope to finance and support their third album Tragic Kingdom (1995).
+The album was released during a period of popularity for grunge music, an aggressive rock style which contrasted with No Doubt's upbeat sound.
+Despite strong audience reaction to the band's tours, album sales under-performed expectations and sold about 30,000 copies, and received mixed reviews.
+Interscope refused to fund the release of a single from the album, so No Doubt released the single "Trapped in a Box" independently.

+The band independently released their second album The Beacon Street Collection in 1995, which had a better commercial performance, selling 100,000 copies.
+Interscope then financed and supported their third album Tragic Kingdom (1995).

 Background

 John Spence, Eric Stefani, and Eric's sister Gwen formed the band as Apple Core in 1986, having worked together at a local Dairy Queen.
 They played small gigs around the Orange County area, with Spence's on-stage antics carrying its performances.
 Tony Kanal went to one of these early shows and soon joined the band as its bassist.
 After initially rejecting her advances, he began dating Gwen, but they kept their relationship secret for a year, feeling that it was an unspoken rule that nobody date her.

-In December 1987, Spence committed suicide several days before the band was to play a gig at The Roxy Theatre for record industry employees.
+In December 1987, Spence died by suicide several days before the band was to play a gig at The Roxy Theatre for record industry employees.
 No Doubt disbanded but decided to regroup after several weeks with Alan Meade taking over vocals.
 When Meade left the band, Gwen replaced him as lead singer, while No Doubt continued to develop a live following in California.
 In early 1988, Tom Dumont left Rising, a heavy metal band of which he was a member with his sister, stating that local metal bands "were into drinking, wearing Spandex" but that he wanted to focus on music.
 He joined No Doubt and replaced Jerry McMahon as the band's guitarist, adding a metal influence to its sound.
 Adrian Young replaced Chris Webb as drummer the following year.

 Impressed by the presence of stage diving at ska concerts and Gwen's on-stage presence, Tony Ferguson signed the band to a multi-album deal with the newly created Interscope Records in 1991.